lucaswerkmeister/tool-lexeme-forms/README.md

 ## License

-The content of this repository is released under the AGPL v3 as provided in the LICENSE file that accompanied this code.
+The code in this repository is released under the AGPL v3, the translations and templates under CC BY-SA 3.0.

-By submitting a “pull request” or otherwise contributing to this repository, you agree to license your contribution under the license mentioned above.
+See the LICENSE file for details.